stIncMale/stincmale.github.io/_posts/2019-05-06-make-app-behavior-consistent.markdown

     is a great place to find most of the information you need when developing with Java or learning it.

 [^2]: I use PowerShell 7, PowerShell 5 may behave differently.
-    Note also that I see the specified fine results in [PowerShell] only when I run in from [Windows Terminal].
+    Note also that I see the specified fine results in PowerShell only when I run in from Windows Terminal.
-    If I ran [PowerShell] on its own, it displays
+    If I ran PowerShell on its own, it displays
     <figure>
       <img src="{% link assets/img/blog/make-app-behavior-consistent/powershell-output.png %}" alt="PowerShell output">
     </figure>